Patti Rocks: Ratings controversy

 The film was initially given an X rating by the MPAA on the basis of its profanities rather than its sexual content.
 Morris and producer Sam Grogg of FilmDallas Pictures appealed the rating multiple times.
 Grogg made his case by comparing the number of times the f-word appears in Patti Rocks to that of other R-rated Hollywood productions, such as 1983's Scarface, with Grogg arguing Patti Rocks contained the f-word seventy-three times, in contrast to 206 instances in Scarface.
 The X rating was then overturned and the film was released with an R rating.
-As a result of the rating, the film received publicity and gained visibility.
+As a result of the controversy, the film received publicity and gained visibility.

 Filmmaker Kirby Dick, who had worked on Patti Rocks as a first assistant director, would later go on to make the 2006 documentary This Film Is Not Yet Rated, which explores the MPAA and its impact on independent films.